Everything You Need to Know About Emotional Reasoning

 But even as adults, emotions get in the way of clear thinking.
 Like everyone, I experience the urge to click on superficial headlines like “You won’t believe why police arrested this 102-year-old woman.”

 Why does this happen?
 Why do I want to read more?
 Well, clickbait works because it plays on our emotions.
 Our attention is naturally drawn to content that exercises our feelings rather than our rational faculties.

 This goes back to the idea that our emotional reactions are often the product of evolutionary adaptations that helped our earliest ancestors survive.
 For early ancestors, being drawn to something loud and flashy or just curious could be the difference between life and death.
 For us today, these loud, flashy things are often a waste of time.

-Fortunately, there is a great deal that can be done to help us resist unproductive emotional reasoning and learn to harness our emotions to the benefit of our thinking.
+Fortunately, there is a great deal that can we can do to resist unproductive emotional reasoning and to harness our emotions to the benefit of our thinking.

 The key is to recognize emotional reasoning when it happens and to take time to reevaluate and come to a more rational interpretation of what’s going on.

 This is among the techniques of cognitive behavioral therapy, or CBT— which has been successful in treating a variety of mental health problems.
 For example, experts in the approach argue that some of our worst thinking is the result of all-or-nothing thinking.
 So people think: If I don’t get this job interview, my life will be over.
 Instead, CBT counsels people to think in shades of gray instead of black and white.
 So a better and more accurate form of thinking would be: If I don’t get this job interview, I’ll probably find another opportunity.

 Other CBT techniques include decentering.
 Ask yourself how you might interpret a situation differently if it were happening to a friend rather than yourself.
 This can help us become more objective.
 The approach pushes us to be more rational.